falpi/tibco-amx-bw6/README.md

 Software is installed in **/opt/tibco** folder

 # Details
-The setup scripts request and manage the installation of the configuration of the following products (exact binary file must be placed in the **install_folder**):
+The setup scripts request and manage the installation of the configuration of the following products (Next to each product is indicated the exact name of the binary file that must be placed in the **install_folder**) :
 ```sh
 TIBCO Rendezvous 8.5.1 ................... : TIB_rv_8.5.1_linux_x86_64.rpm
 TIBCO FTL 6.6.1 .......................... : TIB_ftl_6.6.1_linux_x86_64.zip